Azure/maximo/README.md

 > 🚧 **NOTE**: The scripts contained within this repo were written with the intention of testing various configurations and integrations on Azure.
 They allow you to quickly deploy Maximo on Azure so that configurations can be evaluated.

+> 🚧 **WARNING** this guide is currently under active development.
+If you would like to contribute or use this right now, please reach out so we can support you.

 ## Table of Contents

 * [Maximo on Azure](#quickstart-guide-maximo-on-azure)